 Breast Care Center

-The Breast Care Center (BCC) at Maine Medical Center Cancer Institute (MMCCI) is a state-of-the-art, full-service facility providing comprehensive breast health care, including screening, early detection, diagnostic imaging services, specialist consultation for benign breast conditions and treatment of breast cancer in a warm, welcoming and patient-family centered environment.
-We recognize the patient is a partner in the decision-making process, and we are committed to providing all the information and support necessary to empower women and men throughout their breast cancer experience.
+The Breast Care Center (BCC) is a state-of-the-art, full-service facility providing comprehensive breast health care, including screening mammograms, early detection, diagnostic imaging services, specialist consultation for benign breast conditions and treatment of breast cancer.
+It is a warm, welcoming and patient-family centered environment where the patient is a partner in the decision-making process.
+We provide all the information and support necessary to empower women and men throughout their breast cancer experience.

 Types of Breast Conditions and Breast Cancer Treated

 - Invasive lobular breast cancer

 - Paget’s disease

 - Breast pain

 - Patient with benign breast history